StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Install the AWS StackPack

 Install the AWS StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters, these will be used by StackState to query live telemetry from the AWS account.
-To create topology, you must [configure the AWS check](#configure-the-aws-check) on StackState Agent V2.
+To create topology in StackState, you must [configure the AWS check](#configure-the-aws-check) on StackState Agent V2.

 * **Role ARN** - the ARN of the IAM Role used to [deploy the AWS Cloudformation stack](aws.md#deploy-the-aws-cloudformation-stack).
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`